louislam/android-lazy-library/README.md

 ### Why we need the library? ###

 Every single time, while i just wanted to pop out a simple alert dialog and I forgot how to create.
 Then I kept googling the code.
 Once I found that the code is very long.
-So I wonder why we cannot have a simple way just like Javascript alert().
+So I wonder why we cannot have a simple way just like Javascript's alert().
 It is easy to remember and just one line of code!

 So I decided to create the library to do that.

-	L.alert("Hi.");
+	L.alert(this, "Hi.");

 Of course, the library contains other lazy functions.
 Check examples below.